RC2: High Impact, Interdisciplinary Science in NIDDK Research Areas (Clinical Trial Optional)

 The RC2 at NIDDK

-There are several ways that researchers can address scientific challenges using an interdisciplinary team approach.
+There are two ways that researchers can address scientific challenges using an interdisciplinary team approach.
 These include:

 - Program Project Grant (P01)- PAR-18-012